alesegdia/aijam2015/README.md

 ## Tiny game for the AIJAM 2015

-Key parts were map generation and implementing boids for zombies.
+Key parts were map generation and implementing a variation of [Craig Reynolds boids](http://www.red3d.com/cwr/boids/) for zombies.